 Stator Laminations: Stator laminations form the stationary part of the motor and surround the rotor.
 They contain the motor’s windings and play a vital role in generating the magnetic field necessary for motor operation.

-Rotor Laminations: Rotor laminations, on the other hand, are located within the rotating part of the motor.
+Rotor Laminations: Rotor laminations are located within the rotating part of the motor.
 These laminations are responsible for inducing currents and magnetic fields that interact with the stator to produce mechanical motion.

 This distinction between stator and rotor is crucial, as it defines the core operating principles of electric machines.